startersclan/docker-sourceservers/README.md

 The game images **do not** include an entrypoint script.

-While the conventional `entrypoint.sh` could have been included, having so also takes away flexibility for how the images can be used.
-Operators wishing to utilize their own entrypoint scripts would have to include removal of pre-existing ones as part of their build or init processes which likely adds unnecessary confusion.
-Also, it is unlikely that a generic entrypoint script would be adequate given the various ways server operators could implement container initialization processes for their game servers.
+While the conventional `entrypoint.sh` could have been included, having so takes away flexibility for how the images can be used.
+Operators wishing to utilize their own entrypoint scripts would have to include removal of pre-existing ones as part of their build or initialization processes which increases administrative overhead.
+Moreover, a generic entrypoint script is unlikely to be adequate for operators given the various possible setups that could differ greatly across games, game modes, mods, and plugins.

 This brings us to the next but a much related consideration.